-My biggest tip to achieving the minimalist Easter basket is to think about what your family values and what your children need or could use to enhance those values.
+My biggest tip for achieving the minimalist Easter basket is to think about what your family values and what your children need or could use to enhance those values.
 For example, our family values time spent outdoors swimming in the river every summer.
 I always include swimsuits and sandals in their Easter baskets because those items support our family values and are things my kids need every year.
-Another example, our family values books and reading.
-We spend alot of time reading together every day and have a large bookcase dedicated to children’s books that we intend to fill.
+Another example is our family values books and reading.
+We spend a lot of time reading together every day and have a large bookcase dedicated to children’s books that we intend to fill.
 Our kids rarely get new books outside of their birthdays and holidays, so their Easter baskets always include a couple of new books for the shelf.

 Your family values will be different from my family values, thus your minimalist Easter basket will look much different from mine.
 So let’s dive in and look at some of my favorite ideas for intentional, minimalist Easter baskets and items to fill them.